tidyverse/tibble/revdep/problems.md

     +                 multiple_sg_select = "largest")
     First, second, and third sudden gains criteria were applied.
     The critical value for the thrid criterion was adjusted for missingness.
-    Error: Logical indices must have length 1 or be as long as the indexed vector.
-    The vector has size 22 whereas the index has size 946.
+    Error: `i` must have one dimension, not 2.
     Execution halted
     ```